The oxide Fe2O3 has 3 oxygen atoms in the molecule.

 To determine the number of atoms of oxygen in the product of a double replacement reaction, you need to know the chemical formula of the product.
 The number of oxygen atoms will depend on how many oxygen atoms are present in the chemical formula of the product compound.
 You can count the number of oxygen atoms in the formula of the product to find the total number present.

-The number of hydrogen atoms is typically twice the number of carbon atoms in carbohydrates, while the number of oxygen atoms is similar to the number of carbon atoms.
-Therefore, the number of hydrogen atoms is usually larger than the number of oxygen atoms in carbohydrates.
+In a water molecule (H₂O), there are two hydrogen atoms for every one oxygen atom.
+This means that the number of hydrogen atoms is twice the number of oxygen atoms in water.
+Therefore, the number of hydrogen atoms is 2 times larger than the number of oxygen atoms.

 The formula FeO3 is written with 4 atoms: 1x Fe and 3x O, but it is NOT a possible iron oxide formula.
 However some of the possible iron oxides are: FeO, Fe2O3, Fe3O4 having 2, 5, 7 atoms respectively.